knix008/LVGL/RoundButton8.4/README.md

 If compilation fails:
 - Ensure all dependencies are installed: `pkg-config --libs sdl2 freetype2`
+- Run `./setup.sh` to build LVGL library first
 - Run `make clean` before rebuilding
-- Check that LVGL is cloned: `ls lvgl/`
+- Check that LVGL library exists: `ls lvgl/lib/liblvgl.a`

+### Circular Click Detection Not Working

+If clicks in the corners still trigger button events:
+- Ensure `LV_OBJ_FLAG_ADV_HITTEST` flag is set on all buttons
+- Verify that `LV_EVENT_HIT_TEST` event callback is registered
+- Check that `lv_obj_event_private.h` is included in main.c

 ## License